 Essentially, the SSC’s goal is to create a community that can work together to help protect and secure the data needed to process and transmit the incredible amount of credit card transactions that happen every day.
 They provide education and awareness so that all stakeholders in the process know what needs to be done and how to implement it.
 If you are not sure of the best ways to comply with PCI, you may want to utilize a payment processing provider who can easily offer that capability to your business.

 Having compliance with PCI is vital for any business, as it guarantees secure transactions and thus increases trust in your organization.
 Customers are less likely to use a credit card online if your payment portal is not guaranteed to be reliable.

 What exactly is PCI compliance?
 It involves following a set of rules and regulations that the SSC has set forth and continues to update as security threats grow and evolve.
 Benefits of PCI compliance include:

 - An increase in customer trust means that customers are more likely to come back for another transaction or even set up recurring transactions in the subscription payment model

-- Helps boost your organization’s reputation with customers, vendors, and other businesses
+- Helps boost your organization’s reputation with customers, banks, vendors, and other corporate entities

 - Helps to stop potential security breaches that could steal important customer data